TomasGomes02/SIRS/REPORT.md

 Starting with the fully trusted, these include all of the machines that can directly manipulate the Database.
 These belong to the 192.168.10.0/24 network, specifically the Database, the Auth Server and the App Server. \
 As for the partially trusted, this category refers to machines that can't directly change the database, but can do some authorized process that will alter it through the Servers.
 These can be authenticated clients, i.e. clients that registered an account, are currently logged in, and have a valid certificate.
 It also encompasses all of the municipalities, given the same requirements described before for the clients.
 They reside in the 192.168.20.0/24 network. \
 The untrusted machines are all that aren't authenticated to the app, but have some low-level unauthorized access to the Servers, and thus can be considered attackers.

-(_Define how powerful the attacker is, with capabilities and limitations, i.e., what can he do and what he cannot do_)

 Getting deeper into defining the attackers.
 They have a very limited range of operations that they can actually perform.
 Port scans are possible using nmap and it will retrieve the open ports for the App Server and the Auth Server, which are 8443 and 8444 respectively.